Overview - 2019/2020

 FINA-7006 Financial Management 3 This course provides the framework for making decisions affecting a firms present and future cash flow.
 Aimed at future non-financial managers of a firm it provides the foundations for sound financial management.
 Starting from the purpose of financial statements participants will be able to address how they can be used in day to day operations and in order to make future decisions.
 Performance of the firm is analyzed against its own past performance or the performance of comparable companies.
 Working capital is vital to the survival or expansion of a firm and it will be explored in detail.
 Sources of financing (short or long term) will be explored.
 METH-7024 Applied Research Methods 3 Research plays an important role in all aspects of our lives.
 Research skills are fundamental to success in business degree programs.
 This course will introduce students to the major qualitative and quantitative applied research methods, statistical concepts and research applications used by organizations.
 Traditional and online techniques for collecting primary and secondary data will be addressed and practiced.
 As consumers of research, students will learn to critically evaluate the research efforts of others.
 Students will work in groups to complete a research proposal, collect data and develop an online research strategy to address the research needs of an organization.
 MKTG-7003 Strategic Website Management 3 This course will prepare the digital marketer to strategically manage a website - in other words, use the website as a marketing tool to effectively achieve the organization's objectives.
 Topics covered will include creating a website within the context of the organizational goals, target audience and overall marketing plan, mechanics, SEO, usability, and security/privacy and legal issues.
 The course will culminate in the development of a robust recommendation of improvements to optimize an existing, publicly available website.
 MKTG-7004 Brand Management & Media Integration 3 This course will prepare the digital marketer to strategically manage a website - in other words, use the website as a marketing tool to effectively achieve the organization's objectives.
 Topics covered will include creating a website within the context of the organizational goals, target audience and overall marketing plan, mechanics, SEO, usability, and security/privacy and legal issues.
 The course will culminate in the development of a robust recommendation of improvements to optimize an existing, publicly available website.

 MKTG-7011 Advanced Topics in Digital Marketing 3 This course focuses on the creation and analysis of complex digital marketing strategies and tactics.
 Topics at the forefront of digital marketing both now and in the future will be surveyed, debated, and ultimately become components of student created digital plans.
 Methods of study will include presentation, discussion, research, and writing using cases, scenarios, and live client data.
 The student will ultimately perform a literature review and produce a research paper exploring a cutting edge topic in digital marketing.
 MKTG-7008 Marketing & Metrics & Analysis 3 This course teaches the student decision-making theory and methods of analysis that support the web analytics discipline.
 Topics include customer, competitor, and marketing analysis.
 Students are introduced to the concepts and principles of information acquisition, manipulation and management as it relates to website visitor metrics, website traffic acquisition, and website content management.
 Advanced experience in the use of the Google Analytics platform will be provided.
 Students will complete and present a detailed website analysis for a client in industry as the culminating project in this course.
-MKTG-7009 Managing Customer Relationships 3 This course deals with the current challenge of capturing, managing and using customer data to maximize customer satisfaction, loyalty and profitability.
-Database marketing techniques will be used to manage relationships at all customer touch points.
-Marketing metrics such as customer lifetime value will be used to determine appropriate marketing tactics for various customer segments.
-Both business-to-consumer and business-to-business customer relationships will be addressed.
-Industry technology such as www.salesforce.com will be incorporated into the course with students engaging in the software and making decisions based on the data.
-Student work will culminate in a presentation and report delivered to a Live Client (Business).
+MKTG-7009 Managing Customer Relationships 3 This course deals with the current challenges of capturing, managing and using customer data to maximize customer experience, satisfaction and profitability.
+Customer Relationship Marketing will be detailed beyond the tactical level so that its strategic relevance and organizational application become clear.
+Customer-based initiatives and customer centricity will be discussed through applied cases.
+Both business-to-consumer and business-to-business relationships will be addressed, and students will learn the IDIC process, how to assess customer value and Return on Customer.
 ENTP-7001 Business Entrepreneurship 3 This course gives students a comprehensive knowledge of the functions of a small to medium sized business and the characteristics, opportunities and challenges of entrepreneurship.
 Students will prepare and defend a business plan for a new business and examine alternative to starting a new business.
 Topics include accounting principles and strategies, legal issues and managing risk, leadership and ethics, market research and marketing plans for the small business.
 Students leave the course with an effective, valid business plan ready to implement.
 COOP-1021 Co-Op Educ.
 Employment Prep 1 This workshop will provide an overview of the Co-operative Education consultants and students' roles and responsibilities as well as the Co-operative Education Policy.
 It will provide students with employment preparatory skills specifically related to co-operative education work assignments and will prepare students for their work term.

 MKTG-7010 Current Issues in Marketing 3 Marketing is an ever-evolving profession.
 Trends will come and go however successful marketing is built on a sound marketing strategies.
 This course will engage students in planning for and applying the most current online and traditional media to optimize customer engagement.
 Students will be asked to critically assess the appropriateness of current marketing trends, evaluate how these can translate into value for the customer and provide recommendations for applying these strategies today and in the future.
 Students will also be exposed to a variety of industry experts and guest lecturers throughout the term.
 MGMT-7024 Global Strategy & e-Commerce 3 This course provides an overview of the fundamentals of e-Commerce, with a particular emphasis on the challenges and applications of e-Commerce in a global environment.
 E-Commerce topics explored - include security issues, billing and payment systems, and supply chain.
 Cross border issues will also be considered.
 There will be an emphasis on learning from real-world successes and failures via cases.
 The course will culminate in the development of an e-Commerce plan for a multinational business.
 MGMT-7025 Capstone Client Project 3 The purpose of this capstone course is to enable the student to draw on all the tools, both theoretical and practical from previous courses and apply them to a real life business situation; using a business from our community as a living case study.
 Students will be coached through the process of defining the problem, conducting a comprehensive situation analysis utilizing primary and secondary market research, formulating alternatives and recommending a viable business strategy complete with an action plan for implementation.
 This course will also focus on developing students time-management, project management, organization, team building, communication and leadership skills.
 MGMT-7023 Strategic Policy & Planning 3 This course explores the four elements of strategic management from a leadership perspective: environmental analysis, strategy formulation, strategy implementation and evaluation and control.
 The course also explores the external and internal checks and balances that keep organizations vital, focused and able to respond to change or when unnoticed may lead to failure.
 Cases are used to bridge theory and practice that integrate the concepts and techniques of marketing, accounting, finance, management, production and information systems with strategic management in relation to performance goals, external shifts, internal capabilities and strategy formulation and implementation.
 This course also examines corporate governance and latest examples of corporate failure and controversy.
 COOP-5001 Degree Co-Op Integration 2 The purpose of this capstone course is to prepare students for careers in their field post-graduation.
 Students will have an opportunity to reflect on their co-op work term to identify career options, skill gaps, and opportunities to guide them in their career search.
 Students will also be exposed to a variety of guest speakers and topics that will provide them with an understanding on industry trends, job opportunities, professional accreditation, and key industry insights.
 Students will also be coached on career search skills, interview and networking skills to help prepare them post-graduation.